ordina-jworks/ordina-jworks.github.io/_posts/2019-04-01-vuzix-blade.md

 ## Using the Vuzix

-The thing we like about the Blade is how comfortable it is to wear compared to other head mounted wearable solutions like the HoloLens.
+The thing we like about the Blade is how comfortable it is to wear compared to other head-mounted wearable solutions like the HoloLens.
 The HoloLens is quite heavy and in our opinion not meant to be worn all day long.
 The Blade however is light enough to stay comfortable for long time wearing.